Office: Nebraska Hall W205.2

 Office: Nebraska Hall W205

-Pamela Snyder's general responsibilities include assisting the Director and Associate Directors with various administrative duties; assist in planning and organizing activities; and general office management for the Institute.
+Liz Khalil's general responsibilities include assisting the Director and Associate Directors with various administrative duties, assist in planning and organizing events and activities, and general office management for the Institute.

 School of Instruction: Scottsbluff High School

 Ms. Ni recieved her BA in communications from Shanghai International Studies University and her MA in Educational Management from the University of Warwick in the United Kingdom.
 She has taught English for many years at the International Foundation Program at Renmin University, where she also frequented many British Universities to train ESL teachers.
-Ni now teaches Chinese with the Confucius Institute at Bluffs Middle School in Scottsbluff, Nebraska.
+Since 2016, Ni has taught Chinese with the Confucius Institute at Scottsbluff High School in Scottsbluff, Nebraska.

 School of Instruction: Omaha Central High School